-The Christian needs also to make an effort to seek reconciliation.
-In Matthew 5:23-24, Jesus said, “if you bring your gift to the altar, and there remember that your brother has something against you, leave your gift there before the altar, and go your way.
+Jesus stressed the need to reconciliation before worship.
+He taught, “if you bring your gift to the altar, and there remember that your brother has something against you, leave your gift there before the altar, and go your way.
 First be reconciled to your brother, and then come and offer your gift” (Matthew 5:23-24).

 In His service,